In the box this week we included a free watermelon. They are delicious, juicy, refreshing watermelons and are not just for the Summer months!

 Cook time: 5 mins

-This fresh and light salad makes an ideal summer evening supper.
+This fresh and light salad makes an ideal lunchtime treat.

 Source: BBC Good Food

 - 250g pack halloumi cheese, thinly sliced

 - 1kg watermelon flesh, sliced

 - 1 tbsp olive oil, plus extra to drizzle

 Heat grill to high.
 Lay the cheese on a baking tray in a single layer, then grill for 2 mins on each side until golden.
 Toss the watermelon, beans and mint together with the lemon juice and olive oil, season well, then layer on plates with the slices of halloumi.